f-bn/ansible-role-registry/README.md

     password: "{{ registry_password }}"
 ```

-Note: you can also override the default template provided by the role to bring your custom template for your own needs using the `registry_config_template` variable.
+***Note***: you can also override the default template provided by the role to bring your custom template for your own needs using the `registry_config_template` variable.

 ### Install and use this role